gmontamat/poor-mans-transformers/README.md

 A layer performs two operations: forward propagation and backward propagation.
 For doing the forward pass, it receives an input batch `X` and uses its `Parameter`s to compute the output batch.
-And in the case of the backward pass, it receives the accumulated gradient `grad` (which represents the jacobian `d_loss / d_layer` for each element in the batch) to compute and propagate to the previous layer: `d_loss / d_input = d_loss / d_layer · d_layer / d_input`.
+And in the case of the backward pass, it receives the accumulated gradient `grad` (which represents the derivatives `d_loss / d_layer` for each element in the batch) to compute and propagate to the previous layer: `d_loss / d_input = d_loss / d_layer · d_layer / d_input`.
 It also receives the input batch `X` used in the forward step to compute the gradients with respect to the parameters `d_loss / d_parameter = d_loss / d_layer · d_layer / d_parameter`.
 Next, it calls the `update` method on all `Parameter`s which use an `Optimizer` instance to update their weights.
 Finally, the accumulated gradient `d_loss / d_input` is returned to proceed with the network's backward propagation.

-When instantiated, an `input_shape` and `output_shape` can be defined, or they will be set by the `Trainer` during the model initialization step.
+When instantiated, an `input_shape` and `output_shape` could be set, or else they will be set by the `Trainer` during the model's initialization step.
 The initial weights of each `Parameter` also need to be defined during this step.

 An `Activation` is a special type of `Layer` whose `input_shape` and `output_shape` are the same.